Dnyarri/img2mesh/README.md

 ### For developers

-Module list2mesh, including 3D-export functions, may be copied and used by other developers at will.
+Module list2mesh, containing 3D-export functions, may be copied and used by other developers at will.

 ## References